Vasichar11/Particle-Tracing-Earth/README.md

 ### GUI
+The graphical user interface has still some issues and execution with CLI is recommended for the moment.
 ```python3 Particle-Tracing-Earth\tracer.py``` (Python requirements need to be already installed for the PyQt application to work)

 **Configure** the simulation **parameters** in the GUI. **Validation will occur**, using XML-XSD pairs.